Frequently Asked Questions

 - What is a Gift-in-Kind?

-A gifts-in-Kind (GIK) is any non-monetary gift to Memorial Sloan Kettering Cancer Center.
+A gift-in-kind is any non-monetary gift to Memorial Sloan Kettering Cancer Center.
 Common examples include art, hats/ chemo caps, books, and toys.

 - What Gifts-in-Kind are acceptable?

-Please find guidelines designed to help with specific forms of GIK:
+Please find guidelines designed to help with specific forms of gifts-in-kind:

 Any offers to donate works of art are handled by The Society of MSK Art Committee.